S-Brand5136/Buy-Sell-Midterm/README.md

 - Premise
 - An app where you can put different types of things up for sale.
 You can pick a specific niche of items to sell for the app (a cars site, a shoes site, etc).
 This lets buyers find the items they are looking for quickly, and easily contact sellers.

-**_ USER STORIES _**

-// Users

-- As a user I want to be able to see featured droids on the homepage

-- As a user I want to filter possible droids by price

-- As a user I want to be able to favourite droids to check up on them later

-- As a user I want to send messages to the user that is listing that item

-- As a user I want to be able to see listings I've responded too

-// Admins

-- As an Admin I want to be able to list droids to be seen by users

-- As an Admin I want to be able to remove droids from the site

-- as an Admin I want to be able to mark droids as sold

-- As an Admin I want to be able to message via app, email or text back on negotiations in buying the bounty

-**_ ERD _**

 - _Tables_

 Users |